Key takeaways:

 Right.
 Since we are an AI first design company, inference became our biggest cost factor.
 Plus, we needed powerful GPUs to power Diffusion models.
 Sourcing GPUs to keep up with surge in demand quickly became a nightmare.

-The existing providers didn’t have the right options for a company like us.
+The existing providers didn’t have the right options for a company like ours.
 AWS only had multi cluster A100s but there was no single cluster A100 option.
 GCP or Azure had them but they were expensive.
-So we started looking for alternatives.
+So, we started looking for alternatives.

 We found a local provider who offered A100s for a cheaper price.
 But that came with reliability & scalability issues.
 We didn’t always have enough GPUs during times of higher traffic.
 I started losing a lot of sleep over this GPU shortage.